dariuszzapala/sccn.github.io/workshops/EEGLAB_2022_Lublin.md

 to the workshop.
  <span style="color: red">License information coming soon.</span>

-Workshop Program (with corresponding PDFs)
+Preliminary Workshop Program (with corresponding PDFs)
 ------------------------------------------

 <b>Material for the working (including EEGLAB) will be made available on